-- If you applied last year, you can reactivate your original application by letting us know you want to re-apply.
+If you applied last year, you can reactivate your original application by filling out the reactivation form.
 If you applied more than one year ago, you're required to submit a new application.
 If you're currently attending another college, you'll be re-applying to Rochester as a transfer student.

 ACT - 2980

 There are no minimum requirements for admission to the University of Rochester.
 Each student's application is reviewed using a committee process that entails a comprehensive evaluation of each candidate.